History menu >

 If you are interested to learn more about the history of the area you will find Norman May's Guide to Malvern a good read.

-According to the index of births and a record of the students of Cambridge University Norman John May was born at Norwich on 13th October 1851.
-The 1861 census suggests he was the son of Henry John and Hannah May then residing in Cambridge at 16 Church Street.
-Henry John May is described as an Artist (portrait).
+According to his birth certificate, confirmed by a record of the students of Cambridge University, Norman John May was born at Norwich on 13th October 1851.
+The 1861 census records him as the son of Henry John and Hannah May then residing in Cambridge at 16 Church Street.
+Henry John May is then described as an Artist (portrait).

 Norman May's mother was born in Norwich, and it's possible she either named her son after a former mayor John Norman (1657 -1724) who being childless left a trust for the education of his near relatives, now known as Alderman Norman's Foundation, or her brother, John Norman Harris.